fikayo-sanni/ductape-docs/docs/getting-started.md

 ### Copy your access key

-Go to **Settings > API Keys** inside your workspace and copy the access key.
-You will need it when initializing the SDK and logging in from the CLI.
+Go to **Tokens → SDK Access Key** inside your workspace and copy the server Access Key.
+It initializes the backend SDK; it does not replace the separate CLI login session.
+Publishable keys are under **Tokens → Publishable Key** and are used by MCP runtime/proxy calls and frontend-safe clients.